NSCDC arrests four suspects, recovers motorcycle in Kano |

 He named the suspects as Usman Ayuba, Umar Usman and Nazifi Ibrahim.

-“This incident of stealing of motorcycle took place at Dawakin Kudu Local Government of Kano state.
+He said: “This incident of stealing of motorcycle took place at Dawakin Kudu Local Government of Kano State.

 “The principal suspect by name Nura Muhammad stole the keys to a motorcycle and kept it with him for about three days before he later went back and stole the motorcycle.